whyisitworking/C-Simple-JSON-Parser/README.md

 Two-pass parsing allocates each array and object exactly once — no capacity-doubling, no stranded arena slabs.
-Numbers from `csjp_bench 1000` on a Macbook Pro M5 with 32GB of RAM:
+Numbers from `csjp_bench 1000` on a MacBook Pro M5 with 32 GB of RAM:

 | File | Size | Throughput |
 |------|-----:|----------:|